urmee04/Full-Stack-Integration-Analysis/README.md

 ---

-3. **Data Fetching Trade-offs:** **_The lessons covered both the native fetch API and the axios library for making API requests.
+3. **_Data Fetching Trade-offs:The lessons covered both the native fetch API and the axios library for making API requests.
 Based on the resources and your own understanding, describe one key advantage of using axios over fetch for a complex application._**

 One key advantage of using Axios over Fetch for complex applications is its ability to automatically transform JSON data, simplifying the data handling process.
 With Axios, we don't need to manually parse JSON responses using response.json(), as it's done automatically.
 This not only reduces boilerplate code but also minimizes potential errors.